mdn/content/files/en-us/web/progressive_web_apps/guides/best_practices/index.md

 ### Offline operation

-To go further and provide an app-like experience, you can make your PWA work offline.
-This means that the user can continue using some of your app's functionality even when they are offline.
+To go further and provide an app-like experience, your PWA should function when the user is offline.
+This means that the user can continue using some, preferably all, of your app's functionality even when they are offline.

 Consider the following scenario: the user composes a long email, presses "Send", and then loses network connectivity.
-If your app is offline-ready, the email will be saved locally and sent automatically when the user is back online.
+Because your app works offline, the email will be saved locally and sent automatically when the user is back online.

 Learn more about offline operation in [Offline and background operation](/en-US/docs/Web/Progressive_web_apps/Guides/Offline_and_background_operation).